 Endy: Yeah!
 Today, we're gonna be talking about the history of piercings.
 Just a disclaimer, we are in the shop so there may be a little bit of background noise we may have to stop mid-sentence to help our lovely customers as they come into the store or just recording on the side of the store so we're not at back this time, so-

 Endy: So yeah, today we're gonna be talking about the history of piercings and where they come from, which was really hard to find and really hard to nail down because it seems like they kind of come from a lot of places.

-He was found in a glacier in Italy and is accorded that the King and other historical figures also pursued piercings but this one mummy, he had his ears dilated to like seven to 11 millimeters-
+Endy: He was found in a glacier in Italy and is recorded that the King and other historical figures also pursued piercings but this one mummy, he had his ears dilated to like seven to 11 millimeters-

 Silas: He also had tattoos.
-So he was just the early body, mad guy. [inaudible 2:04] at all.
+So he was just the early body mod guy. [inaudible 2:04] at all.

 Kara: Even create patches.
-He had his ears pierced.
-I actually think I brought that up earlier, but I gotta say, I actually think he even had her belly pierced.
+He had her ears pierced.
+I actually think I brought that up earlier, but I gotta say, I actually think he even had his belly pierced.

 Kara: Correct me if I'm wrong.

 Endy: Yeah, navel piercings, they were a thing in Egypt, they were a way to claim status in royalty and there was this one King who was like, I'm the only one who can have a navel piercing and if you hide your navel pierced and he found out, he would kill you but yeah.
 So that's intense.
 Way to state your claim and own your look and make sure no one else has it.
 Yeah, that's one way to do it just by threatening everyone but back to the ear piercings.
 So sailors from many different era's would often pierce their ears knowing that if they were to die at sea, the earring would recover from their body would help pay for their funeral, which I think is pretty hardcore.

 Kara: And also helped give them a proper burial to some people do that they're a sailor.